 Q: IF I HAVE SYMPTOMS, WILL I BE TESTED?

-Q: IF I DEVELOP SYMPTOMS OR THINK I HAVE BEEN EXPOSED TO COVID-19, WHAT SHOU.
-LD I DO?
+Q: IF I THINK I WAS EXPOSED TO A COVID-19 POSITIVE CASE, WHAT SHOULD I DO?

 Q: CAN CIVILIANS WITH NO DOD AFFILIATION GET TESTED ON BASE?